fttlov/JCAdvance/README.md

 * **In Mode 2 (as buttons):** The engine dynamically isolates the dominant axis.
 If the vertical axis dominates, the horizontal buttons are temporarily ignored (and vice versa).
 The stick behaves like a crisp, tactile mechanical D-pad.
 * **In Mode 1 (as triggers):** If the vertical axis dominates, the stick smoothly controls `RT` or `LT`, completely ignoring horizontal buttons.
 If the horizontal axis dominates, the engine disables trigger inputs and lets you trigger `RS-LEFT` or `RS-RIGHT` buttons cleanly, completely separating trigger control from digital button presses.

-#### Practical Combined Combos:
-1. **Action & RPG Games (Mode 2):**
-   Use the right stick as a dedicated weapon wheel, item hotbar, or spell selection pad.
-Since aiming is handled entirely by the free-hand gyro, you can swap weapons or use potions instantly without taking your hands off the controls.
-2. **GTA V & Cyberpunk 2077 (Mode 1):**
-   When driving, use the right stick's Y-axis for progressive, spin-free analog acceleration (Y+) and braking (Y-).
-Meanwhile, use the horizontal X-axis (`RS-LEFT` / `RS-RIGHT`) for on-the-fly digital shortcuts—such as switching radio stations, checking the map, or throwing grenades—without any input clashing or camera twitching.

   ### Gyro Motion Space
   This option controls how the gyroscope interprets hand movements into mouse/stick movements depending on the tilt of your wrist (clockwise or counter-clockwise) and how you hold the gamepad (face buttons pointing toward you or horizontally).
 In DSAdvance, "0" is a hard-coded value.
 Now we have all 3 modes from the JoyShockLibrary creator: 0, 1, 2. <br>